 The government’s U-turn today on national insurance rises announced last week will no doubt go down well with the business community.
 Much has been made of the impact on self-employed workers and their families, particularly around London.

 But while London might be home to the black cab driver and the Pimlico plumber, Bristol isn’t far behind in the gig economy standings.

 App-based work has exploded onto the Bristol labour market in the form of Uber and Deliveroo, but the self-employment scene has always been strong in a city that boasts a big construction industry, vibrant arts culture and booming freelance community.

 So what questions do Bristolians have about the future of the gig economy?
-We answer some of them here.
+Our employment law solicitors answer some of them here.

 How is National Insurance changing?

 First, the good news.
 Class 2 national insurance contributions – a flat yearly £146 charge on the self-employed – are set to being abolished, so if you’re a part-time Deliveroo rider or Uber cabbie earning over £5,600 a year, you could save on your tax bill.

 Previously, the plan was to offset this by a rise in self-employed percentage contributions – from 9% of your income to 10% next year, and 11% the year after.
 However, today the government announced it was ditching the planned increase to avoid breaking an election promise.
 Overall then, a national insurance rise has turned into a national insurance cut for those paying it out of their self-employed income.

 How would the rise have affected my gig?

 Overall, a self-employed worker wouldn’t have paid a penny more in national insurance until they earned over £15,412 a year.